kiwidreamz/social-media-network/README.md

 #### Access Link: <https://socialmedianetwork.pythonanywhere.com/>

 This is a project I did while taking CS50's Web Programming with Python and Javascript Course at Harvard University.
-As the fourth project in this course, my task was to design and implement a Twitter-like social network website for making posts, liking posts and following users using Python, JavaScript, HTML, and CSS.
+As the fourth project in this course, my task was to design and implement a social network using Python, JavaScript, HTML, and CSS.
 This app is built on the Django Framework

 I will here be discussing the distinctiveness and complexity of my project, what each file contains, how to run this application and any other additional information needed.

-## Specifications of this web app
+## Specifications

 #### See All Posts